doylep/sail/README.md

 This program is in beta status.
 It's fit for most purposes and tested thoroughly on our setup, but you may see problems and even the occasional crash.
 The program stores all data externally, so you shouldn't experience data loss even in the event of a crash.

+If you would like to use this program for a flight of your own, I would love to help to customize it for your needs.
+Feel free to email me at doylep@umich.edu.

 ------------